Psychedelics for Biohacking and Performance

 What is Microdosing?

-Microdosing refers to the practice of routinely self-administering very low quantities, or, sub-threshold doses, of psychedelic drugs, such as lysergic acid diethylamide (LSD) and psilocybin.
+Microdosing refers to the practice of routinely self-administering very low quantities, or, “sub-threshold” doses, of psychedelic drugs, such as lysergic acid diethylamide (LSD) and psilocybin, the psychoactive compound found in magic mushrooms.
 Typically, microdosing involves ingesting 5%-10% of a standard psychedelic macrodose on a fixed schedule.

-Popular media has characterized microdosing as a “biohack” that can enhance mood, empathy, positivity, well-being, creativity, problem-solving, focus, and all-around cognitive performance.
-Increased media coverage has, in a non-trivial way, influenced public discourse and personal motivation to experiment with microdosing, even though scientific research investigating this widely purported performance-enhancing phenomenon is in its very early stages.
+Popular media has characterized microdosing as a “biohack” that can enhance things like mood, empathy, positivity, well-being, creativity, problem-solving, focus, and all-around cognitive performance.
+The media talking more about microdosing has made more people interested in trying it themselves, even though scientific research investigating microdosing is in its very early stages.

-Following the publication of Ayelet Waldman’s A Really Good Day: How Microdosing Made a Mega Difference in My Mood, My Marriage, and My Life, in which she describes profound mental health improvements as a result of microdosing LSD — the kind of psychological freedom that conventional psychiatric medications failed to produce for her — microdosing as a self-managed antidote to depression and anxiety has been the subject of increasing media attention.
+Following the publication of Ayelet Waldman’s A Really Good Day: How Microdosing Made a Mega Difference in My Mood, My Marriage, and My Life, in which she describes profound mental health improvements as a result of microdosing LSD that according to her were not produced by common psychiatric medications, microdosing as a self-managed treatment for depression and anxiety has been the subject of increasing media and scientific attention.

 Microdosing Psychedelics for Creativity

-James Fadiman, highly-regarded Stanford Ph.D. in Psychology, coiner of the term "microdosing," and author of The Psychedelic Explorer’s Guide — a manual that offers comprehensive guidance for those seeking the divine within through psychedelic experimentation — recently designed a website in collaboration with Dr. Sophia Korb for people interested in conducting a self-study, which provides a protocol that recommends microdosing every third day for one month.
-Interestingly, for the thousands of microdosing individuals who entered daily evaluations of their experience, improved creativity was a commonly reported effect.
+James Fadiman, a Stanford Ph.D. in Psychology and author of The Psychedelic Explorer’s Guide — a manual that offers comprehensive guidance for those seeking the divine within through psychedelic experimentation — recently designed a website with Dr. Sophia Korb for people interested in conducting a self-study, which provides a microdosing protocol that recommends microdosing every third day for one month.
+For the thousands of individuals who entered daily evaluations of their experience, improved creativity was a commonly reported effect.

-These positive findings regarding creativity were subsequently supported in two additional qualitative studies, one of which analyzed 21 interviews via private messaging, while the other analyzed data from a subsection questionnaire included in the Global Drug Survey answered by people who reported microdosing LSD or psilocybin within the last year.
-In these studies, participants reported improved mood, focus, cognition, and creativity.
+Two subsequent qualitative studies seemed to support these findings about creativity.
+The first study analyzed 21 interviews through private messaging, while the second study analyzed data from a subset of the Global Drug Survey questionnaire, answered by people who reported microdosing LSD or psilocybin within the last year.
+In both studies, participants reported improvements in creativity.

 Microdosing Psychedelics for Focus and Productivity

-In support of this purported nootropic trend, the results of several qualitative studies suggest that microdosing may lead to…
+The results of several studies suggest that microdosing may lead to…

 • Improved cognitive performance